Bernard Mandeville: Private vice, public benefit

+Vegetarianism

+In his 1882 book on the history of vegetarianism, The Ethics of Diet, Howard Williams devoted a chapter to Mandeville, arguing that The Fable of the Bees contains a sincere critique of meat consumption.
+Williams cited Mandeville's words:I have often thought, if it was not for this tyranny which custom usurps over us, that men of any tolerable good-nature could never be reconciled to the killing of so many animals for their daily food, as long as the bountiful earth so plentifully provides them with varieties of vegetable dainties.Henry Stephens Salt also recognised The Fable of the Bees in his influential 1892 book on animal rights, Animals' Rights: Considered in Relation to Social Progress, where he included it in the "Bibliography of the Rights of Animals".
+Additionally, the work inspired early vegetarianism activist Joseph Ritson to adopt a vegetarian diet.

 Influence

 While the author probably had no intention of subverting morality, his views of human nature were seen by his critics as cynical and degraded.
 Another of his works, A Search into the Nature of Society (1723), appended to the later versions of the Fable, also startled the public mind, which his last works, Free Thoughts on Religion (1720) and An Enquiry into the Origin of Honour and the Usefulness of Christianity (1732) did little to reassure.
 The work in which he approximates most nearly to modern views is his account of the origin of society.
 His a priori theories should be compared with the jurist Henry Maine's historical inquiries (Ancient Law).
 He endeavours to show that all social laws are the crystallised results of selfish aggrandizement and protective alliances among the weak.
 Denying any form of moral sense or conscience, he regards all the social virtues as evolved from the instinct for self-preservation, the give-and-take arrangements between the partners in a defensive and offensive alliance, and the feelings of pride and vanity artificially fed by politicians, as an antidote to dissension and chaos.

-Mandeville's ironic paradoxes are a criticism of the "amiable" idealism of Shaftesbury; their irony contrasts with the serious egoistic systems of Hobbes and Helvétius.
+Mandeville's ironic paradoxes are a criticism of the "amiable" idealism of the Earl of Shaftesbury; their irony contrasts with the serious egoistic systems of Hobbes and Helvétius.

 Mandeville's ideas about society and politics were praised by Friedrich Hayek, a proponent of Austrian economics, in his book Law, Legislation and Liberty.
 But it was above all Keynes who put it back in the spotlight in his Essay on Malthus and in the General Theory.
 Keynes considers Mandeville as a precursor of the foundation of his own theory of insufficient effective demand.

-Karl Marx, in his seminal work Capital, praised Mandeville as "an honest man with a clear mind" for his conclusion that the wealth of society depended on the relative poverty of workers.
+Karl Marx, in his seminal work Capital, credited Mandeville as "an honest man with a clear mind" for his conclusion that the wealth of society depended on the relative poverty of workers.